Fix AD Replication Failures Fast [Proven Steps]

 What Is Active Directory Replication?

 Active Directory replication keeps directory data synchronized across all domain controllers in a forest.
 When a change is made like resetting a password or creating a new user replication ensures that this change is distributed to all domain controllers.
+For a deeper dive into how this process works, see Microsoft’s guide to Active Directory Replication Concepts.

 Replication happens either within the same site (intra site) or across different sites (inter site), depending on your AD topology.
 The replication engine uses Remote Procedure Calls (RPC) over dynamic ports negotiated via the RPC Endpoint Mapper on port 135.